SKitLs-dev/SKitLs.Utils.Localizations/README.md

 Thank you for considering contributing to our project.

 ## License

 This project is distributed under the terms of the MIT License.

-Copyright (C) 2023-2024, Sargeras02
+Copyright (C) 2023-2024, SKitLs

 ## Developer contact

 For any issues related to the project, please feel free to reach out to us through the project's GitHub page.
 We welcome bug reports, feedback, and any other inquiries that can help us improve the project.

-You can also contact the project owner directly via their GitHub profile at the [following link](https://github.com/Sargeras02) or email: skitlsdev@gmail.com
+You can also contact the project owner directly via their GitHub profile at the [following link](https://github.com/SKitLs-Dev) or email: skitlsdev@gmail.com

 Your collaboration and support are highly appreciated, and we will do our best to address any concerns or questions promptly and professionally.
 Thank you for your interest in our project.

 ## Notes